EyePreserve: Identity-Preserving Iris Synthesis: Iris Texture Deformation Model

 We utilize two loss components penalizing the model for not preserving the identity in a synthesized sample.
 The first, {\bf filter-based identity preservation} loss component $\mathcal{L}_{ID\text{-}\mathcal{F}}$ is defined as:

 where $I_1$ and $I_2$ are iris images being compared, $N_D$ denotes Daugman's iris image normalization~\cite{daugman1993high}, $\mathcal{F}_{iris}$ denotes a set of iris feature extraction filters, $\circledast$ denotes the convolution operation, and $\|\cdot\|$ denotes the $L_1$ norm.
-To create a comprehensive filter set assessing the biometric similarity between images, this loss component utilizes filters used in two open-source approaches: Gabor wavelets from OSIRIS~\cite{othman2016osiris} and human perception-derived filters from~\cite{czajka2019domain}.
+To create a comprehensive filter set assessing the biometric similarity between images, this loss component utilizes filters used in two open-source approaches: Gabor wavelets~\cite{othman2016osiris} and human perception-derived filters \cite{czajka2019domain}.

 The second identity-preservation loss component is based on \textbf{adversarial training}.
 In generative modeling problems with classes of objects, the most commonly used architectural modification to the discriminator is the use of an auxiliary classifier~\cite{odena2017conditional} that assesses how well the discriminator synthesizes class exemplars.
 Thus, a naive approach would be to treat each identity as a separate class and train an auxiliary classification model along with the discriminator.
 However, this assumes that the total number of identities available in the training dataset is the complete set of identities possible.

-Instead, our approach utilizes an adversarial identity loss, which allows the discriminator to learn embeddings from random triplets representing the same pupil-to-iris ratio and treat the output of the autoencoder as a separate identity pushing its embedding away from the target (anchor) and impostor (negative) identities.
+Instead, our approach utilizes an adversarial identity loss, which allows the discriminator to learn embeddings from random triplets representing the same pupil-to-iris ratio and treat the output of the autoencoder as a separate identity, pushing its embedding away from the target (anchor) and impostor (negative) identities.
 On the other hand, the autoencoder learns to produce an image that has the same embedding (from the discriminator) as the target (anchor) image but is different from the impostor (negative) image.
 We can formally define this adversarial loss component as follows.
 First, let $\mathcal{L}_{cos}$ be the cosine loss, scaled to the $\langle0,1\rangle$ range:

 where $CosSim$ is the cosine similarity.
 Let $I$ be the input (undeformed) image, $T$ be the target image, $O$ be the output (deformed) image, $P$ be the positive image that has the same identity as $I$ and pupil-to-iris ratio as $T$, and $N$ be the negative image that has a different identity but the same pupil-to-iris ratio as $T$.
 Let $AE$ denote the autoencoder and $D$ denote the discriminator such that $D(x)$ represents the embedding for an image $x$.
 For the loss of the autoencoder $\mathcal{L}_{AE}$, we have: